Time Periods

 Abbas conceived the idea of his next film, Saat Hindustani, reinforcing the principles of unity and national integration by casting actors from various regions of the country to play characters from other regions.
 He cast Utpal Dutt, a Bengali, as a Punjabi Sardar, and Madhavan Nair, a Malayali, as a Bengali character.
 Amitabh Bachchan famously made his debut in this film, playing one of the seven 'Hindustanis' who set out to liberate Goa from Portuguese rule.
 The film won the Nargis Dutt Award for Best Feature Film on National Integration.

-His film Chaar Sheher Ek Kahani came in the eye of a storm.
+His film Chaar Sheher Ek Kahani (1970) came in the eye of a storm.
 It focused on the contrasting lives of the rich and poor in the four major cities of India- Delhi, Calcutta, Bombay and Madras.
-The Examining Committee of the Censor Board suggested the film to be restricted to adults due to a particular sequence depicting the red light district of Bombay.
+The Examining Committee of the Censor Board suggested the film to be restricted to adults due to a particular sequence depicting the red-light district of Bombay.
 But Abbas wanted a U certificate which would allow him to show the film without any cuts.
 The U certificate was then offered on one condition: that Abbas remove the sequence in question.
 Abbas refused and went to the courts, arguing that the imposition of pre-censorship violated his freedom of expression.
 In K.A.
 Abbas v.
 Union of India, the Supreme Court of India upheld the constitutionality of pre-censorship, while conceding the need for clear and unambiguous guidelines in such matters.

 1973